AgileLearningCenters/alc-wordpress-core/wp-content/plugins/custom-facebook-feed-pro/README.txt

 5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: [custom-facebook-feed id=smashballoon num=5].

 == Changelog ==
+= 2.5.10 =
+* Fix: Fixed an issue caused by the WordPress 4.3 update where feeds from longer page IDs wouldn't update correctly due to the cache not clearing when expired
+* Fix: Fixed an issue where the number of likes wasn't appearing correctly below timeline events

 = 2.5.9 =
 * New: Added comments replies.
 If a comment has replies then a link is displayed beneath it which allows you to show them.
 The 'Reply' and 'Replies' text can be translated on the plugin's 'Custom Text / Translate' tab.
 * Tweak: Added a setting which allows you to manually change the request method used to fetch Facebook posts which is necessary for some server setups